austinC58/stat386-projects/_posts/2022-10-21-WebScraping.md

  **Gathering Data**

   Gathering Data is going to be different for every project.
 I can't give a step by step process of how to gather data for every project, but i can give insights on how to approach gathering data and show some of my work.
+First, lets talk about choosing a source of data.
+When choosing a source you are going to want to check for two things.
+The valididy of the data and whether is acessible to you.
+Luckily for me my source, statmando.com, checks off these boxes.
+Now that we have a source for the data we need to figure out how to extract it.
+Again, this is going to be different for every project, but for mine i am just going to be using pythons BeautifulSoup package to scrape data.
+Here is a quick run down of how my process went.

+**Step 1: Set up Packages and Urls**

 ![Test Image](https://raw.githubusercontent.com/austinC58/stat386-projects/main/assets/images/WebScraping1.jpg)

+**Step 2: Extract Data**
 ![Test Image](https://raw.githubusercontent.com/austinC58/stat386-projects/main/assets/images/WebScraping2.jpg)

+**Step 3: Format Data**

 ![Test Image](https://raw.githubusercontent.com/austinC58/stat386-projects/main/assets/images/WebScraping3.jpg)
 ![Test Image](https://raw.githubusercontent.com/austinC58/stat386-projects/main/assets/images/WebScraping4.jpg)
 ![Test Image](https://raw.githubusercontent.com/austinC58/stat386-projects/main/assets/images/WebScraping5.jpg)

+**Step 4: Export Data**
 ![Test Image](https://raw.githubusercontent.com/austinC58/stat386-projects/main/assets/images/WebScraping6.jpg)

 **Ethics of Collecting Data**